Janaza/D0020E-FWARM-with-ROS/README.md

 $ROS_IP=169.254.152.1

-Don't forget to set the OS network settings to the same as on the embeded pc The HMI with livefeed and playback can now be run with: rosrun remote_pc HMIOO.py To update the database with incoming LiDAR data run: rosrun remote_pc listener.py
+Don't forget to set the OS network settings to the same as on the embeded pc.

+The HMI with livefeed and playback can now be run with: rosrun remote_pc HMIOO.py To update the database with incoming LiDAR data run: rosrun remote_pc listener.py